 Cardioid Cardiac Modeling Project - overview

-Another major research expertise of our group is 3D high resolution modeling of cardiac mechanics.
+A major research expertise of our group is 3D high resolution modeling of cardiac mechanics.
 Using computational models, we simulate cardiac function under different conditions including myocardial infarction and heart failure.
 In the future, such detailed cardiac models could prove advantageous to healthcare professionals by providing customized and data-driven care to patients with heart-related conditions.

 In a heart beat, each and every heart muscle cell is electrically excited, creating a secondary influx of calcium ions into the cell that in turn activate the myofilaments to contract.
 The force developed by each cell is computed using an approximate ODE (ordinary differential equations)-based model of myofilaments.
 The sum of the forces of the contracting cells generates the force to contract the heart and to eject the blood.
 However, the final force calculation require more than just summing the cell forces calculated using ODEs; there are additional contributions from the passive tissue properties, the complex arrangement of muscle fibers and the pressure of the blood to be ejected.